 He also wondered if the “insertion of a furin cleavage site allowed a [bat coronavirus] to gain the ability to infect humans.”

 This lack of a traceable backbone has been a primary argument used by natural origin proponents in their claims that the virus couldn’t have been engineered.
-Kristian Andersen, a scientist who has become known for promoting the natural origin narrative, specifically cited this in his proximal origin paper, when he stated that “the genetic data irrefutably show that SARS-CoV-2 is not derived from any previously used virus backbone.”
+Kristian Andersen, a scientist who has become known for promoting the natural origin narrative, specifically cited this in his proximal origin paper.

 But there are several problems with this argument.

-Daszak’s proposal introduces another possibility, one that fits remarkably well with what is known about COVID-19’s backbone.
+Daszak’s proposal introduces another possibility, one that fits remarkably well with what’s known about COVID-19’s backbone.
 Daszak outlined a plan to create entirely new “consensus” viruses through the synthetic combination of existing viruses, resulting in an entirely new virus that wouldn’t be directly traceable on any family tree.

-Daszak’s plan was to construct three to five such synthetic coronaviruses per year.
+Daszak’s plan was to construct 3 to 5 such synthetic coronaviruses per year.

 The use of a synthetic backbone in COVID-19 appears to have been a topic of discussion during a Feb.
 1, 2020, teleconference organized by Dr. Anthony Fauci, where participants, including Fauci, were told by presenting scientists that it appeared highly likely that the virus had originated within a lab.